I’m going to contradict the title. The number displayed immediately after “followers” no your Twitter profile isn’t really that important.

 7. Good Composition

-Millions upon millions of tweets are published every single day – if you want to stand out amongst the masses you have to carefully compose your tweet, not just write 140 characters on a whim.
+Millions upon millions of tweets are published every single day – if you want to stand out among the masses you have to carefully compose your tweet, not just write 140 characters on a whim.

 8. Use hashtags